RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-02-11: "A successful man is one who can lay a firm foundation with the bricks others have thrown at him." -David Brinkley
 - 2026-02-12: "Linux: because I'd rather spend 10 hours automating a task than 10 minutes doing it manually." -Every SysAdmin ever
 - 2026-02-13: "Be like a postage stamp.
 Stick to one thing until you get there." -Josh Billings
+- 2026-02-17: "Kindness is the language which the deaf can hear and the blind can see." -Mark Twain
 -